 Sugar Maple Tree Facts

 Sugar maple tree facts provide lots of interesting information about this remarkable tree.
-Well before colonists began sugar maple tree growing in this country, Native Americans tapped the trees for their sweet syrup and used the sugar made from it for bartering.
+Well before colonists began sugar maple tree growing in this country, Native Americans tapped the trees for their sweet syrup and used the sugar made

 But sugar maples are lovely trees in and of themselves.
 The dense crown grows in an oval shape and offers ample shade in the summer.
 The leaves are dark green with five distinct lobes.
 The small, green flowers grow in groups hanging downward on slender stems.
 They flower in April and May, producing the “helicopter” winged seeds that mature in autumn.
 About that same time, the tree puts on a fantastic fall show, its leaves turning to bright shades of orange and red.